Your child and special educational needs

 If you have concerns about your child, you should explain these to the school and ask them to take action.

-Your child’s head teacher or SENCO (special educational needs coordinator) can put together an individual education plan (IEP) outlining:
+Your child’s head teacher or SENCo/InCo (Special Educational Needs Coordinator/Inclusion Coordinator) can put together an Individual Support Plan (ISP) outlining:

-Many children with learning disabilities get statements of special educational needs.
-There are also physical reasons why children with heart conditions might benefit from a statement, such as:
+Some children with more significant learning disabilities or complex needs may require an EHCP.
+There are also physical reasons why children with heart conditions might benefit from an EHCP, such as:

 Once you or the school have asked for a statutory assessment, the LEA must decide within six weeks whether or not to carry it out.
 They will consult you, the school and other health professionals before making their decision.